markkampstra/luggage-and-found/README.md

 # README

 # luggage-and-found
 Sample application where users can create an account and create a 'Luggage Tag'.
-This virtual tag contains information about a flight for exmaple.
-Each Tag has q unique QR code.
+This virtual tag contains information about a flight for example.
+Each Tag has a unique QR code.
 This code can be printed and stick on the luggage.

 Users can report the luggage as missing.